murkl/arch-os/docs/README.md

 - Tuned rather than left at the defaults - see the **[➜ Reference](REFERENCE.md)**
 - AUR helper, 32-bit support, container engine, firewall, SSH server, automatic housekeeping, the text editor of your choice
 - [Bootsplash](https://github.com/murkl/plymouth-theme-arch-os), System Manager, Shell Enhancement (zsh)
-- Recovery on the same image, works without a network
+- Recovery in the boot menu and on the same image, works without a network
 - Wireless network joined from the Installer itself, before the first download
 - Create boot medium: writes the USB device from any Linux machine, no root needed but for the write itself
 - Virtual machines both ways: guest tools inside a VM on their own, libvirt and QEMU on real hardware if you want them